dotnet/designs/proposed/building-arch-specific-applications.md

 The `win-x86` RID is proposed as the default to match the 32-bit default for .NET Framework projects.
 There is a perf benefit and it will be more compatible with existing .NET Framework projects that may have 32-bit only dependencies.
 It does mean that we need to install the Windows 32-bit .NET Core runtime by default (the 32-bit SDK is not needed).
 Visual Studio should make it straightforward to switch the default RID to `win-x64`.

-Note: It is possible that the RID should be specified a different way that better aligns with the Visual Studio configutation manager.
+Note: It is possible that the RID should be specified a different way that better aligns with the Visual Studio configuration manager.
 This document doesn't take an opinion on that. it is a detail to work out.

 Alternative idea for specifying architecture: